spinnaker/spinnaker.github.io/setup/monitoring/datadog.md

 3. Proceed to [install the operational dashboards](#install-the-operational-dashboards)

-## Install the Operational Dashboards
+## Install the operational dashboards

 Having installed `spinnaker-monitoring-third-party` [above](#install-tools-and-optionally-the-datadog-agent), you can run the same script to install the Datadog dashboards